jssol/todo-list/README.md

 ![microverse-badge](https://img.shields.io/badge/Microverse-blueviolet)

-> A simple todo list app that helps you keep track of the most important tasks of your busy day.
+> A simple todo list app that helps you keep track of the most important tasks of your busy day

 ## Screenshot